 Medicare will make transition payments that will gradually decline to zero over the life of the demonstration.
 In any year, these payments are a fraction of, and never more than, what Medicare would have paid in the absence of the demonstration.
-We expect these transition payments to total around \$400 million over the demonstration period, but it is important to realize that participating hospitals will in fact receive less in Medicare GME payments than they would have in the absence of the demonstration period, but it is emportant to realize that participating hospitals will in fact receive less in Medicare GME payments than they would have in the absence of the demonstration.
+We expect these transition payments to total around \$400 million over the demonstration period, but it is important to realize that participating hospitals will in fact receive less in Medicare GME payments than they would have in the absence of the demonstration.
 The transition payments are not "new" money, over and above baseline spending, but are a portion of the reduced Medicare spending resulting from the reductions in resident counts from the levels assumed in the baseline.
-Overall, we estimate that under current law, Medicare will achieve net savings -- even after making the transition payments -- of at least \$300 million, and perhaps as high as \$650 million, over the six years of the demonstration.
+Overall, we estimate that under current law, Medicare will achieve net savings - even after making the transition payments - of at least \$300 million, and perhaps as high as \$650 million, over the six years of the demonstration.
 We are currently working to refine this estimate.